miguelPerezOntiveros/framework/README.md

 - How do I manage CMS-wide users?
 - SYNDICATION
 - verify session on pages from page table? would need to be able to mark pages as private as well
-- html field size on pages
 - should restrict from making pages under admin or using double dots
-- should find a friendlier and more secure way for adding in the query on portlets
 - maker_mike Import with drag and drop
 - maker_mike Export should download a yaml file
-- store config in an editable format
-- don't allow for deleteion of the makermike db
-- should project with the same name be able to get created?
-- top bar should never go double-lined
-- as the home page is now part of the maker_mike project, I can delete all checks for who the caller is (at what relative directory he calls from)
+- should find a friendlier and more secure way for adding in the query on portlets
+- I need a better logo

+- git ls-files | xargs wc -l

+#### Recreating the maker_mike project
+- you will loose all project table entries on the maker tab, so they will be in a limbo as the dabases will continue to exist
-- place db settings on the setting table of maker_mike
+- run your yaml on the maker tab
+- run these extra commands needed to enable the home page:
+	- cd projects/maker_mike/admin/
+	- sudo ln -s /Users/miguel/git/framework/src/maker_mike.home.php .
+	- sudo mv maker_mike.home.php home.php
+- delete the entry from the project table on the maker tab, the actual database will not be deleted

 ### Running php dev server
 	./start.sh - will start mysql and php dev server